 Source: NARUC Code of Ethics, Canon III; Ariz.
 Code of Judicial Conduct, Canon II, Rule 2.5

-Commissioners should maintain order and decorum in the proceedings before them.
-Commissioners should be patient, dignified, and courteous to litigants, witnesses, lawyers, and others with whom the Commission deals in an official capacity, and should require similar conduct of lawyers, staff, and others subject to the Commissioners’ direction and control.
+Commissioners should maintain order and decorum with each other and in the meetings and proceedings before them.
+Commissioners should be patient, dignified, and courteous to litigants, witnesses, lawyers, and others with whom the Commission deals in an official capacity, including fellow Commissioners, and should require similar conduct of their fellow Commissioners, lawyers, staff, and others subject to the Commissioners’ direction and control.
 Commissioners should afford to every person who is legally interested in a proceeding, or his or her lawyer, the full right to be heard according to law.

 Source: NARUC Code of Ethics, Canon III; Ariz.
 Code of Judicial Conduct, Canon II, Rule 2.8

 Commissioners should not perform an act in a private capacity that may be construed as an official act.

 Commissioners shall not with corrupt, malicious, unscrupulous, unethical, or intimidating intent use their political influence or position to cause the firing, promotion, or demotion of any Commission employee or the hiring or failure to hire any applicant for employment with the Commission.

 Source: A.R.S. §§ 1-215, 13-1202, 41-753; Black’s Law Dictionary (10th ed.
 2014)